 HTLF_alt_2.jpg

-The small emergency vehicle provides versatile support for the fire truck rapid intervention team during incident response.
+The multi purpose unit vehicle provides versatile support for the fire truck rapid intervention team during incident response.

 The vehicle and its two-person crew can also be deployed to handle smaller emergencies in their own right, such as oil spills or animal rescues.